oobabooga/text-generation-webui/docs/Extensions.md

     """
     Modifies the LLM output before it gets presented.

-    In chat mode, the modified version goes into history['internal'], and the original version goes into history['visible'].
+    In chat mode, the modified version goes into history['visible'], and the original version goes into history['internal'].
     """
     return string